 What Is Regression Analysis?

-Regression analysis is a simple and statistical method to understand and quantify the relationship between two variables or more.
+Regression analysis is a simple statistical method for understanding and quantifying the relationship between two or more variables.
 It helps a business estimate one dependent variable based on the values of one or more independent variables.

 To be precise, regression analysis helps individuals and businesses determine how changes in one variable are associated with changes in another.
 It's like finding a mathematical formula that best fits the data and allows to make predictions or understand the impact of different factors on an outcome.